highstreeto/rust-workshop/doc/slides/src/slides/04-FlowControl.md

 ## 4. Flow control

 Everything returns a value <small>(but can be Unit type)</small>
-(is a expression instead of a statement)
+(is an expression instead of a statement)

 Conditional: `ìf` and `match`